 You are here

 At the beginning of each session, we expose participants to two short excerpts from literary texts that are in some way comparable; however, no details surrounding the texts are disclosed (authors, titles, time periods, original languages, etc.).
-We then get some first reactions from an invited guest, a faculty member involved with OCCT, before opening the floor for discussion (our guests for HT will be confirmed soon).
+We then get some first reactions from an invited guest, a faculty member involved with OCCT, before opening the floor for discussion.
 Halfway through each session, the conveners reveal the identity of the authors and provide further background about the abstracts in question.
 For the remainder of each session, we continue the discussion by gradually moving to broader theoretical issues raised by the juxtaposition of the two texts and our reactions to them.

 Trinity 2017: Reading Out of Context